mattrobineau/jekyll-now/_posts/2017-8-15-Lessons-learned-updating-net-core-1-1.md

 In all of the projects, set your target framework to `<TargetFramework>netcoreapp2.0</TargetFramework>` and remove or update the `RuntimeFrameworkVersion`.
 The .Net Core 2.0 nuget packages will not update if these are not changed.

+##Breaking changes##

+.Net Core 2.0 has deprecated the use of `IApplicationBuilder.UseCookieAuthentication` which will give you a build error.
+It has been replaced with `Microsoft.Extensions.DependencyInjection.AuthenticationServiceCollectionExtensions.AddAuthentication`.
+You can find the relevant information in (this github ticket](https://github.com/aspnet/Security/issues/1310).

+I haven't run into other .Net Core related breaking changes, but I would not be surprised that there are more of them.
+Luckily it is easy to identify as it will show up in your build's error list.

 ##Updating nuget packages##

 This was probably the most painful part since many nuget packages reference one another, updating the packages might fail when package A references package B. It can be a nightmare if you have a lot of nuget packages.
 Most of the updates to the nuget packages consisted of failing to update a group of packages until 1 package worked (usually the base, but not always) and then updating the rest.
 On the main web project, I manually removed the packages and re-add each one using the higher version.
 This seemed the easiest and simplest solution.
 Especially when you don't know that package X supports .Net Core 2.0 (eg: NLog doesn't support 2.0 yet).